Tapha/vue3-dynamic-tabs/README.md

 ## Security

-If you discover any security related issues, please contact [Jakub Potocký](https://github.com/jacobs63) instead of using the issue tracker.
+If you discover any security related issues, please contact [Tapha](https://github.com/Tapha) instead of using the issue tracker.

 ## Credits